 Apart from school, what else do you do?

 I used to read much about autism and learn what it was all about.
 It’s not actually a bad thing as the African society perceives it to be.
-Now that I am back from SUSI 2017, I have done a research on the rural and community schools who have no school buildings and learning materials such as exercise books, textbooks, pens, pencils, school bags, and other things that make learning easy.
-So I have the list of such schools which can be found in all the 10 regions in Ghana.
-I have decided to select some like about 5 to 10 schools and visit.
+Now that I am back from SUSI 2017, I have done some research on the rural and community schools that have no school buildings and learning materials such as exercise books, textbooks, pens, pencils, school bags, and other things that make learning easy.
+So I have a list of such schools that can be found in all the 10 regions in Ghana.
+I have decided to select some, like about 5 to 10 schools and visit.
 I went do a market search on how much these materials cost in the market.
 I intend to use my salary from my national service which is about to start soon.
 It’s not easy but I believe these children deserve the best since they will become our future leaders one day.

 Really?
 That is so thoughtful of you.
 Do you hope to start an autism Foundation?